lucasmyers97/phase-field-crystals/theory/local-integration/local_integration.md

 - [ ] Accommodate more matrix and vector types in convolution integrals
 - [ ] Accommodate more underlying types for vector convolution (e.g. Vectors & Tensors)
 - [ ] Have option to pass in `user_flags_eraser` which is just a function which is guaranteed to traverse the same path as the `is_in_neighborhood` function.

+## New thoughts after coming back

+- [ ] Test convolution at point function
+- [ ] Need to think about whether to template with a universal reference or not
+    - See the Scott Myers book about this